Which wines for dinner?

 - Pour the wine about one-third high in the glass.

-- When serving white wine, it is a good idea to have a wine cooler.
+- When serving white wine, it is a good idea to have a wine insulator.

 - White wine is served chilled.